Key dates

 What the scholarship covers#

-You must be enrolled in one of the following courses to be eligible for this scholarship:
+You must be enrolled and accepted into one of the following courses to be eligible for this scholarship:

 - Master of Speech-Language Therapy Practice offered by the University of Auckland.